tikonexdev/oci_auto/README.md

-# How To: Create a free Oracle VPS with Python script (Out of capacity) by Tri Nguyen
+# How To: Solve `Out of capacity` while creating a VM.Standard.A1.Flex on Oracle Cloud Infrastructure

 ## Introduction
 Oracle allow us to create free resources (such as VM) at their cloud services for testing.
 For examples, a VM.Standard.A1.Flex with maximal 4 OCPU and 24GB RAM is a good deal to host a website.
 However, the deal isn’t always available because the demand is always more then what Oracle can provide.
 If you try to create a free VM for now, you’ll receive an error “Out of capacity” most of the time.
 In this post, I’ll show you how to run a script which runs over the time and tries to create a VM until it gets success.